 Nijmegen proudly proclaims to be the oldest city in the Netherlands, with a 2000-year long history dating to Roman times.
 Until the 19th century, Nijmegen was contained by protective walls, thus creating a densely built city typical of historic European towns.

 Lange Hezelstraat, a quaint pedestrian shopping street, is considered to be the oldest street in the Netherlands, once connecting two Roman towns.
-While the oldest pub in town, Café in de Blaauwe Hand, wasn’t around to serve pints to the Romans, it has been in operation since 1542.
+While the oldest pub in Nijmegen, Café in de Blaauwe Hand, wasn’t around to serve pints to the Romans, it has been in operation since 1542.

 How to Pronounce Nijmegen?

 One of the most difficult things about Nijmegen, Netherlands is learning how to pronounce it!
-It is especially a challenge for North Americans who struggle with the guttural G sound.
-To make it even more complicated, we have heard the Nijmegen pronounced in various ways by the people that live there.
+It is especially a challenge for North Americans who struggle with the guttural G. To make it even more complicated, we have heard Nijmegen pronounced in various ways by the people that live there.
 So, is it Nigh-Mae-Jen or Nee-Meh-Gen or Nigh-mghcuk-Gen?
 We can’t be certain, but we think the way they say it here is a good place to start!

-Thankfully, Hello and Sorry are said Hallo and Sorry – and these are the two Dutch words that always come in handy!
+Thankfully, Hello and Sorry are said Hallo and Sorry – and these are two Dutch words that always come in handy!

-Best Things To Do in Nijmegen
+The Best 10 Things To Do in Nijmegen

 There are numerous Nijmegen things to do right in the heart of the historic city.
 We are highlighting the top Nijmegen sights, best activities and more!

-Visit 7 Nijmegen, Netherlands Top Sights
+Nijmegen, Netherlands Top Sights & Activities

-#1 The Waal Bridge
+#2 The Waal Bridge

-#2 Valkhof Park
+#3 Valkhof Park

 The Valkhof has a rich history, dating back to Roman times.
 In the 8th century, it was the site of Emperor Charlemagne’s palace.
 Entered through an ornate gate, Valkhof Park features numerous preserved ruins and statues.
 Most notable are two church remains and the ancient Nijmegen city walls.

-St. Nicholas Chapel: The St. Nicholas Chapel, or Valkhofkapel, was part of the palace and was built in the year 1030.
+The St. Nicholas Chapel, or Valkhofkapel, was part of the palace and was built in the year 1030.
 It is one of the oldest stone buildings in the Netherlands.

-St. Martin’s Chapel: St. Maartenskapel was originally constructed as part of Charlemagne’s palace.
+St. Maartenskapel was originally constructed as part of Charlemagne’s palace.
 Also known as the Barbarossa ruin, the chapel was built in 1155, but all that remains today are the apses and a portion of the choir.

-#3 Nijmegen Market Square: Grote Markt
+#4 Nijmegen Market Square: Grote Markt

-The Grote Markt is the main square in town and is the point of entry to the church, Stevenskerk (St. Steven’s Church).
-In the middle of Grote Markt is the Weigh House, Waaggebouw.
-It was built in 1612 in the Dutch Renaissance style and provided the official scales used in the marketplace for items to be weighed.
+In the middle of Nijmegen Grote Markt is the Weigh House, Waaggebouw.
+It was built in 1612 in the Dutch Renaissance style and provided the official scales used in the marketplace for items to be sold.

-#4 Old City Hall Nijmegen
+#5 Old City Hall Nijmegen

 The Old City Hall – Het Oude Stadhuis – is a top Nijmegen landmark.
 The City Hall building was built in 1554 and includes sculptures that protrude from the façade.
-The building was not damaged during WWII, but was set on fire post-war and was restored in the 1950s.
+The building was not damaged during WWII, but was set on fire post-war and was fully restored in the 1950s.

-#5 Marienburg Chapel and Old Arsenal Building
+#6 Marienburg Chapel and Old Arsenal Building

 The Nijmegen Marienburgkapel was built as a Catholic convent in the middle ages.
 Today, the chapel is used as an exhibit hall…and house of Sinterklaas during the Nijmegen Christmas holidays.
 Next to Marienburg Chapel is the Old Arsenal Building, which has been converted into a restaurant, aptly named Arsenaal 1824.
 Both buildings are historic Nijmegen places to visit.

-#6 Kronenburg Park
+#7 Kronenburg Park

-#7 Old Town View and Riverwalk
+#8 Nijmegen Old Town View and Waal Riverwalk

-From the Nijmegen Railway Bridge, it is possible to walk along the river alongside the Nijmegen Old Town to the Waal Bridge via the Waalkade.
-The riverfront promenade passes by the Labyrinth Artwork installment, a small harbor and the Holland Casino.
+Consider popping into the small but informative Landhoofd Museum that explains the historical importance of the bridge towers.
+From the Nijmegen Railway Bridge, it is possible to walk along the river adjacent to the Nijmegen Old Town all the way to the Waal Bridge via the Waalkade (past the docked river cruise ships).

 All of our mentioned places to visit in Nijmegen can be reached on foot…but why not act like a local and bike instead?!
+Better yet, pedal off into the Dutch countryside and discover quaint villages and maybe even a windmill or two!

-Go Shopping in Nijmegen
+#10 Go Shopping in Nijmegen

 Lange Hezelstraat